The starter is located on the right side of the engine (shown here in a four-cylinder engine)

 - 4 - starter.

-When the ignition key is turned to position «Start» voltage is supplied to terminal 50 of the electromagnetic switch located at the top of the starter.
+When the ignition key is turned to the "Start" position, voltage is supplied to terminal 50 of the electromagnetic switch located at the top of the starter.

-As a result of this, the starter lever shifts the starter gear along a steep thread into the ring gear of the engine flywheel.
+As a result, the starting lever moves the starter gear along the steep thread into the toothed ring of the engine flywheel.

-When the gear is engaged, the electromagnetic switch turns on the full battery current from terminal 30, and only after the gear enters the grooves, the starter rotates the engine powerfully.
+When the gear engages, the electromagnetic switch turns on the full battery current coming from terminal 30, and only after the gear enters the grooves, the starter powerfully cranks the engine.

-The starter motor and gear are connected by a reduction gear.
-Therefore, the electric motor rotates much faster than the gear.
-Due to this, the starter has a higher kinetic energy.
+The starter motor and the pinion are connected by a reduction gear.
+Therefore, the electric motor rotates much faster than the pinion.
+Due to this, the starter has higher kinetic energy.

-If the engine is started, the gear will disengage from the flywheel crown.
+If the engine starts, the gear disengages from the flywheel ring gear.